appriss/climax/README.markdown

 good idea to keep each iteration of `main` as short as possible, although this is certainly not a requirement.
 In other words, if you wish to enter the remote debugger for a running process, the debugger will not begin until the current iteration of `main` has completed.

+This is exactly how graceful exiting is accomplished with Climax.
+When you send an Interrupt signal (via `Ctrl-C` or by sending a `kill -INT` to your application, Climax intercepts this signal and places a `:exit` event onto the event queue.
+If Climax intercepts a second Interrupt signal it will halt execution immediately.

 This is excellent for stopping a long running process without interrupting its work.
 By sending an :exit or :quit event, whether through the Control DRb or from your application itself, your